Cinema Roundup - March 2026: “Remember, everything will be alright”

 The speeches by the rest were mostly soft and inoffensive and hardly any statements against ICE, AI, tech companies trying to destroy the film industry, or the general state of politics in America.

-Film critic A. S. Hamrah shared on Twitter a link to Soup to Nuts to Blood - Thoughts on the Academy Awards by Sarah Miller which perfectly articulates why the ceremony this year was problematic.
+Film critic A. S. Hamrah shared a link on Twitter to a piece by Sarah Milled titled Soup to Nuts to Blood - Thoughts on the Academy that perfectly articulates why the ceremony was problematic.
 Below are a couple of extracts, but I strongly urge you to read the whole piece.

 “My least favorite moment that wasn’t merely silly but in fact offensive was Jessie Buckley’s acceptance speech, about Hamnet and the importance of a mother’s love.
 She dedicated her Oscar to the “beautiful chaos of a mother’s heart.”
 Must we keep enduring this depiction of motherhood as so wild and profound we can’t possibly wrap our minds around it?
 Nothing that is presently wrong with the world has anything to do with any lack of understanding that other human beings have about how much women love their children.
 People who kill children know how much mothers love their children, for example.
 That’s why they kill them.”